wp-plugins/powerpress/readme.txt

 * Fixed another bug with *Feed Episode Maximizer* RSS <description> having the invalid characters when used with WordPRess 3.6.
 Added function `powerpress_get_the_excerpt_rss()` to permanently fix issue.
 * Removed `PHP_EOL` from powerpress-player.php where the player links are added to the post content.
 This should solve the issue where some themes or plugins replace new line characters with actual `<br/>` tags.
 (Thanks Nathan for the fix!)
 * Option to remove statistics from Dashboard has been re-added.
 5.0/5.0.1 removed the option which was automatically disabling statistics in dashboard.
 Our mistake!
+* Fixed bug with embed link no longer appearing when using FlowPlayerClassic audio player. (thanks X for bringing to our attention!)

 = 5.0.1 =
 * Released on 08/30/2013